SilasReinagel/silasreinagel.github.io/static/delivering/C11_communicating_results.md

 ## 1. Regular Progress Updates

 Project momentum is the key sign of project health.
-You need regular progress updates to keep the energy and momentum for the project increasing.
+You need regular progress updates to keep increasing the project's energy and momentum.
 Momentum naturally ebbs and flows.

 When the team gets deep in the project implementation, sometimes it starts to feel like a grind.
 Doubts can arise.
 Are we closer to accomplishing our goals?
 How will my piece fit with what the rest of the team is doing?
 Your team needs a regular mental image of how the big picture is progressing to dispel those doubts and see the project vision.